jedisct1/go-hpke-compact/README.md

 ## Important

-HPKE requires parties to take turn in order to encrypt messages.
+HPKE requires parties to take turns in order to encrypt messages.
 A party should never encrypt new messages before having decrypted all the messages from the other party.

 ## Usage